gamejolt/doc-help/src/maturity/index.md

 # What is a maturity rating?

-Before you can unhide your game and show it to the world, you are required to give it a maturity rating.
+Setting a maturity rating for your game is required.
 Maturity ratings are important because they allow people to make informed decisions about what they choose to play--or allow their children to play.
 We don't mind having games with mature content on the site as long as they are rated appropriately.

 There are 3 possible maturity ratings:

 - **All Ages** - Content is generally suitable for all ages, including young children.
 May contain minimal cartoon, fantasy or mild violence and/or infrequent use of mild language.
 - **Teen** - May contain violence, suggestive themes, crude humor, minimal blood and/or infrequent use of strong language.
-Content is generally suitable for ages 14 and up.
 - **Mature** - May include scenes of intense violence and/or graphic sexual content.
-Content suitable only for adults ages 18 and up.
+Content suitable only for adults.

 Assign your game a rating, then go through the list and select any content tags that apply to your game.